 Just over 60% of HAMP borrowers received a term extension and less than a third (30.3%) received principal forbearance.

 HARP Probably Done After 2016

 To date, roughly 3.3 million borrowers have taken advantage of the program, though the numbers have been waning lately.
-Around 10,000 borrowers are refinancing monthly via HARP nowadays.
+Around 10,000 borrowers are refinancing their mortgages monthly via HARP nowadays.

 This is not unexpected given the fact that most have already applied for assistance under the program or no longer need it thanks to rising home prices.